lalrpop/lalrpop/doc/src/tutorial/001_adding_lalrpop.md

 `io::Result<()>`, so the `unwrap()` call just asserts that no file-system errors occurred.

-You can include the generated code somewhere in your Rust code.
-For example, if the source grammar is in `grammar.lalrpop`, you can add the generated `grammar.rs` file as a module using the [`lalrpop_mod!`][lalrpop_mod] macro:
+The [`lalrpop_mod!`][lalrpop_mod] macro generates a wrapper module in your crate so that you can use the generated parser from your code.
+For example, if the source grammar is located in `grammar.lalrpop`, adding the following line to `lib.rs` will create a corresponding `grammar` submodule (note that you can also add this line to a `foo.rs` module definition instead, which will then create a submodule `foo::grammar`):

 ```rust
 lalrpop_mod!(grammar);